fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 		// If 1, including dead players when count the number of survivors. l4d_infectedbots_calculate_including_dead "0"

+		// If 1, Automatically suicide infected bots if they are stuck and not fighting survivors. l4d_infectedbots_dispose_cowards "1"

 		// Which xxxx.cfg file should this plugin read for settings in data/l4dinfectedbots folder (Ex: "custom_tanks" = reads 'data/l4dinfectedbots/custom_tanks.cfg')
 		// Empty=By default, reads data/l4dinfectedbots/xxxx.cfg (xxxx = gamemode or mutation name).
 		l4d_infectedbots_read_data ""